tararoys/KeyboardCrud/README.md

+#My Keyboards: Play your customized keyboards!

+Did you ever want to play a jam with your computer keyboard?
+This is the app for you!

+1. Go to our page.
+You'll see a piano keyboard.
+2. Start typing on the home row.
+Listen to the beautiful music!
+3. Don't like what you hear?
+Start customizing the keyboard!

 # Git: Working with Teams

 Git is a distributed version control system.
 Every Git working directory is a full-fledged repository with complete history and full version tracking capabilities, not dependent on network access or a central server.